haidaraM/ansible-playbook-grapher/README.md

 ## Limitations

-Since Ansible Playbook Grapher is a static analyzer that parses your playbook, it's limited to what can be determined
+- Since Ansible Playbook Grapher is a static analyzer that parses your playbook, it's limited to what can be determined
   statically: no task is run against your inventory.
 The parser tries to interpolate the variables, but some of them are only available when running your playbook ( ansible_os_family, ansible_system, etc.).
 The tasks inside any `import_*` or `include_*` with some variables in their arguments may not appear in the graph.
+- The rendered SVG graph may sometime display tasks in a wrong order.
+I cannot control this behavior of Graphviz yet.
+  Always check the edge label to know the tasks order.
+- The label edge may overlap with each other.
+The edge labels are positioned so that they are as close as possible to the target nodes.
+If a single role is used in multiple plays or playbooks, this can happen.

 ## Contribution